Fannie Mae Homeready Income Limits | 2023

 Like the HomeReady program, the Home Possible loan:

-HomeReady FAQ
+HomeReady income limits FAQ

-No, the HomeReady mortgage program can be used by first-time buyers and repeat buyers.
+Verify your HomeReady eligibility.
+Start hereNo, both first-time buyers and repeat buyers, who fall within HomeReady income limits, are eligible to use this Fannie Mae mortgage program.
 However, you can’t get a HomeReady loan if you still owe money on more than one other home loan.

-Yes, you can still use the HomeReady program if your credit score is non-existent.
+Yes, you can still use the HomeReady program if your credit score is nonexistent.
 The program allows non-traditional tradelines to establish credit history, including utility bills, cell phone or internet bills, gym memberships, and most other accounts requiring a monthly payment.

 Fannie Mae offers the HomeReady program via private mortgage lenders.
-In other words, you do not apply directly with Fannie Mae.
+In other words, you do not apply directly to Fannie Mae.
 Rather, you can apply with just about any mainstream mortgage lender.
-Most are authorized to do Fannie Mae loans.
+Most are authorized to do Fannie Mae conforming loans.
 You can typically apply online, over the phone, or by walking into a local bank or lender’s office.

 Fannie Mae has given all of its approved mortgage lenders authority to underwrite and approve HomeReady mortgages.
 Your lender may be opting out, and that’s okay.
 There are plenty of approved mortgage lenders who can help you.
 Call up a couple of other lenders until you find one that does offer this program.